connorcerf/global-layoff-risk-analysis-sql/README.md

 - Hold off on hiring if the industry shows signs of slowing
 - Update growth plans based on current trends
 - Shift spending priorities when needed

 ---

+## Limitations

+- Dataset reflects publicly reported layoffs and may underrepresent smaller private companies
+- Layoff percentage does not capture company profitability or cash position
+- Geographic results may reflect dataset composition rather than global distribution

+---